Manhattan Project: Trinity

 For the actual test, the weapon, nicknamed "the gadget", was hoisted to the top of a 100 ft steel tower, as detonation at that height would give a better indication of how the weapon would behave when dropped from a bomber.
-Detonation in the air maximized the energy applied directly to the target, and generated less nuclear fallout.
+Detonation in the air maximized the energy applied directly to the target and generated less nuclear fallout.
 The gadget was assembled under the supervision of Norris Bradbury at the nearby McDonald Ranch House on 13 July, and precariously winched up the tower the following day.

-Observers included Bush, Chadwick, Conant, Farrell, Fermi, Groves, Lawrence, Oppenheimer and Tolman.
-At 05:30 on 16 July 1945 the gadget exploded with an energy equivalent of around 20 kilotons of TNT, leaving a crater of Trinitite (radioactive glass) in the desert 250 ft wide.
+At 05:30 on 16 July 1945 the gadget exploded with an energy equivalent of around 20 kilotons of TNT, leaving a crater of trinitite (radioactive glass) in the desert 250 ft wide.
 The shock wave was felt over 100 mi away, and the mushroom cloud reached 7.5 mi in height.
-It was heard as far away as El Paso, Texas, so Groves issued a cover story about an ammunition magazine explosion at Alamogordo Field.
+It was heard as far away as El Paso, Texas, so Groves issued a cover story about an ammunition magazine explosion at Alamogordo Field involving gas shells.

-Oppenheimer later recalled that, while witnessing the explosion, he thought of a verse from the Hindu holy book, the Bhagavad Gita (XI,12):
+Oppenheimer later claimed that, while witnessing the explosion, he thought of a verse from the Hindu holy book, the Bhagavad Gita (XI,12):